SKD Prosvjeta: History

-Maspok period and 1971 closure

 During the Croatian Spring (Maspok), a political conflict that took place from 1967 to 1971 in the Socialist Republic of Croatia, SKD Prosvjeta came to the forefront of Croatian Serb nationalist discourse.
-A plan put forward by SKH reformists to revise elementary and middle school literature and history curricula so 75 percent of the coverage would be on Croatian topics drew complaints from SKD Prosvjeta, which argued that the plan was a threat to Serb cultural rights.
-SKD Prosvjeta also objected to the SKH's attempts to reinterpret the wartime Partisan struggle as a liberation of Croatian nationality within the Yugoslav framework.
-By 1971, SKD Prosvjeta demanded that the Serbian language and Cyrillic script be officially used in Croatia alongside the Croatian language and Latin script, as well as legislative safeguards guaranteeing the national equality of Serbs.
-SKD Prosvjeta rejected the federal model advocated by the ZAVNOH and the SKH, arguing that nationalism was no longer needed in Yugoslavia.
-Furthermore, SKD Prosvjeta denounced the work of Matica hrvatska and asserted that the Serbs of Croatia would preserve their national identity by relying on Serbia's help regardless of the borders of the republics.
+A plan put forward by the League of Communists of Croatia reformists to revise elementary and middle school literature and history curricula so 75 percent of the coverage would be on Croatian topics drew complaints from SKD Prosvjeta, which argued that the plan was a threat to Serb cultural rights.
+SKD Prosvjeta also objected to the League of Communists of Croatia's attempts to reinterpret the wartime Partisan struggle as a liberation of Croatian nation within the Yugoslav framework.
+By 1971, SKD Prosvjeta demanded that the Serbian language and Cyrillic script be officially used in Croatia alongside the Croatian language and Latin script, as well as legislative safeguards guaranteeing the ethnic equality of Serbs.
+SKD Prosvjeta rejected the federal model advocated by the ZAVNOH and the League of Communists of Croatia, arguing that nationalism was no longer needed in Yugoslavia.
+Furthermore, SKD Prosvjeta denounced the work of Matica hrvatska and asserted that the Serbs of Croatia would preserve their ethnic identity by relying on Serbia's help regardless of the borders of the republics.

 Finally, SKD Prosvjeta's Rade Bulat demanded the establishment of an autonomous province for the Croatian Serbs, and there were calls to grant autonomy for Dalmatia as well.
-The SKH central committee declared that no region of Croatia could make any legitimate claim to autonomy of any kind and labeled calls for regional Dalmatian autonomy as treason to the Croatian nation.
-Such responses were in line with the SKH's objective of national homogenisation.
-To that end, the SKH blocked the option of declaring one's ethnic identity as regional in the 1971 census.
+The Central Committee of the League of Communists of Croatia declared that no region of Croatia could make any legitimate claim to autonomy of any kind and labeled calls for regional Dalmatian autonomy as treason to the Croatian nation.
+Such responses were in line with the League of Communists of Croatia's objective of national homogenisation.
+To that end, the League of Communists of Croatia blocked the option of declaring one's ethnic identity as regional in the 1971 census.
 In 1971, after Maspok, organization work was suspended together with work of Matica hrvatska.

-Initiative for reactivation of Prosvjeta work came in 1990, and it was implemented in 1993.
+Initiative for reactivation of SKD Prosvjeta work came in 1990, and it was implemented in 1993.